Hyperband: A Novel Bandit-Based Approach to Hyperparameter Optimization: Introduction

 \section{Introduction}

-In recent years, machine learning models have exploded in complexity and expressibility at the cost of staggering computational costs and a growing number of tuning parameters that are difficult to set by standard optimization techniques.
-These `hyperparameters' are inputs to machine learning algorithms that govern how the algorithm's performance generalizes to new, unseen data; examples of hyperparameters include those that impact model architecture, amount of regularization, and learning rates.
-The quality of a predictive model critically depends on its hyperparameter configuration, but it is poorly understood how these hyperparameters interact with each other to affect the quality of the resulting model.
-Consequently, practitioners often default to brute-force methods like random search and grid search.
+In recent years, machine learning models have exploded in complexity and expressibility at the price of staggering computational costs.
+Moreover, the growing number of tuning parameters associated with these models are difficult to set by standard optimization techniques.
+These ``hyperparameters'' are inputs to a machine learning algorithm that govern how the algorithm's performance generalizes to new, unseen data; examples of hyperparameters include those that impact model architecture, amount of regularization, and learning rates.
+The quality of a predictive model critically depends on its hyperparameter configuration, but it is poorly understood how these hyperparameters interact with each other to affect the resulting model.
+Consequently, practitioners often default to brute-force methods like random search and grid search \citep{Bergstra2012}.

 In an effort to develop more efficient search methods, the problem of hyperparameter optimization has recently been dominated by {\em Bayesian optimization} methods ~\citep{Snoek2012, Hutter2011, Bergstra2011} that focus on optimizing hyperparameter \emph{configuration selection}.
 These methods aim to identify good configurations more quickly than standard baselines like random search by selecting configurations in an adaptive manner; see Figure~\ref{fig:config_selection}.
 Existing empirical evidence suggests that these methods outperform random search~\citep{Thornton2013,Eggensperger2013,Snoek2015}.
-However, these methods tackle a fundamentally challenging problem of simultaneously fitting and optimizing a high-dimensional, non-convex function with unknown smoothness, and possibly noisy evaluations.
-To overcome these difficulties, some Bayesian optimization methods resort to heuristics to model the objective function or speed up resource intensive subroutines.
-In contrast to naive random search, methods that rely on these heuristics are not endowed with any theoretical consistency guarantees.\footnote{Random search will asymptotically converge to the optimal configuration regardless of the smoothness or structure of the function being optimized by a simple covering argument.} Moreover, these adaptive configuration selection methods are intrinsically sequential and thus difficult to parallelize.
+However, these methods tackle the fundamentally challenging problem of simultaneously fitting and optimizing a high-dimensional, non-convex function with unknown smoothness, and possibly noisy evaluations.